How to Choose Cabinet Painting Contractors

 Are you licensed, bonded and insured?

 This may not be important to all customers, but to many, it’s extremely important, and you should definitely ask.
-In case you’re wondering, yes, Restyle Junkie is licensed, bonded and insured.
+In case you’re wondering, yes, Restyle Junkie is licensed, bonded and insured and is a member of the AZROC.

 May I see a showroom or samples?